jgorman/wifi-watch/README.md

 ```

 Although the --ping-from output should appear to be the same
 as live ping monitoring there is a difference.
-Instead of emitting
+Instead of showing
-every intermediate count on the current line, only the final
+every status line, only the final summary line is printed.
-line is printed.
 This helps keep test cases short and readable.

-You can run the current test suite with rake test.
+You can run the test suite with rake test.

 ## Contributing